DevOpsPlayground/Terraform-X-Minecraft/lab_1/README.md

 ```bash
 cd /home/playground/workdir/Terraform-X-Minecraft
 ```
 In another VSCode tab, let's open our IDE and in the same directory create `terraform.tf` file.
-In this file we will define our terraform configuration, and for today's workshop all we need is our Minecraft provider.
+In this file, we will define our terraform configuration, and for today's workshop, all we need is our Minecraft provider.
 Copy the snippet below:
 ```go
 terraform {
   required_providers {